top of page

 The verb 'legitimize' has its etymological roots in the Latin word 'legitimus,' which means lawful or in accordance with the law.
 It is formed from 'lex' (law) and the suffix '-timus,' denoting the superlative or highest degree of something.
 'Legitimize' thus etymologically signifies the act of making something lawful, valid, or socially accepted, often by granting it official or formal recognition.
 This word underscores the process of bestowing legitimacy upon actions, relationships, or practices, emphasizing their conformity with established legal or societal norms.
 Its etymology highlights the significance of recognition and acceptance within the framework of laws and social standards.

-Quiz: Find the meaning of the verb legitimize:
+Find the correct meaning of the verb legitimize:

 Try Again!